'A--hole.' Bill Cosby Lashes Out After Guilty Verdict

 Cosby’s retrial took place against the backdrop of #MeToo, the movement against sexual misconduct that has taken down powerful men in rapid succession, among them Harvey Weinstein, Matt Lauer, Kevin Spacey and Sen. Al Franken.

-After failing to win a conviction last year, prosecutors had more courtroom weapons at their disposal for the retrial.
-The other accusers’ testimony helped move the case beyond a he-said, she-said, allowing prosecutors to argue that Cosby was a menace to women long before he met Constand.
+Prosecutors this time had more courtroom weapons at their disposal.
+The five other accusers’ testimony helped move the case beyond a he-said, she-said, allowing prosecutors to argue that Cosby was a menace to women long before he met Constand.
 Only one other accuser was permitted to testify at Cosby’s first trial.

-Cosby’s new defense team, led by Michael Jackson lawyer Tom Mesereau, launched a highly aggressive attack on Constand and the other women.
+Cosby’s new defense team, led by Mesereau, the celebrity attorney who won an acquittal for Michael Jackson on child-molestation charges, launched a highly aggressive attack on Constand, calling her a “con artist” and “pathological liar” who framed Cosby to get rich.

+The star witness for the defense was Marguerite Jackson a longtime Temple employee who testified that Constand once spoke of setting up a prominent person and suing.

-His colleague on the defense team, Katheen Bliss, derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.
+Cosby’s defense team derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.

 But Cosby himself had long ago confirmed sordid revelations about drugs and extramarital sex.